Why you might want to reconsider using a page builder for your next website

 Before I go directly into said shortcomings, here’s some personal anecdotes for you to consider.

-I’ve had several page builder users (referred to me by friends, family and colleagues) asking what it would take/cost to build them a new website because they were greatly disappointed with the system they were trying to use (in those cases, specifically Wix and Weebly).
-I’ve had some who wanted to pay me to help them build out their website using the page builder.
+I’ve had several page builder users (referred to me by friends, family, colleagues, clients) asking what it would take/cost to build them a new website because they were greatly disappointed with the system they were trying to use (in those cases, specifically Wix and Weebly).
+I’ve had some who wanted to pay me to help them build out their website using the existing service they are paying for.
 I’ve even had some who wanted specific functionality (relative to their business requirements) that simply can’t be accomplished with a page builder.
+I said no to all of them, because I’ve got better things to do than fight the limitations these services offer, only to eventually get blamed (probably) when the product falls short of expectation.

 I even have a friend (also a web developer) who said in one particular year he did practically nothing but build new custom websites for “disillusioned ex Wix and Weebly” customers.

-Taking all this into account, I’m very happy for page builder platforms to keep offering the same quality of product they always have.
+Taking all this into account and how it appears to be creating work for the ‘legitimate’ web industry, I’m very happy for page builder platforms to keep offering the same ‘quality’ of product they always have.
 Please don’t change a thing.

 Is there anything good about them?